 If not, you have massively enhanced your CV for when you next apply to a vacancy or employer.

 It might seem like the most traditional method of them all but it does still work.
 Once you have competed your CV and you’ve made the decision as to what sort of Apprenticeship you would like to do, call in to businesses that operate in that industry and introduce yourself.
 Ask them if they would be interested in an Apprentice and make sure you leave your CV behind with your contact details on.

 If you haven’t yet decided what Apprenticeship you want to study and are just enquiring, you know a business looking for an Apprentice or you just want to get your foot in the door, get in touch with a local employer.
 Give them a ring, call in or send them an email.
 It will help if you have a CV to hand them as well.
 Again, leave them your contact details, Job Connect’s contact details and pass the employer’s details on to Job Connect.
 There’s no harm in asking.

 If an employer informs you that they would like to take you on as an Apprentice, congratulations!
 In this instance you will need to take their contact details and send them on to Job Connect (email@example.com).
 Job Connect will then arrange for a vacancy to be created for that employer which you will then be able to take.

-If there are no vacancies in your chosen area, you can then apply to a framework/standard.
+If there are no vacancies in your chosen area, you can then apply to a framework/standard through our website.
 Job Connect will then match you based on your qualifications, entry requirements and interests to a vacancy.